-Before we talk about any equipment, we will suggest that you understand what the nitrogen cycle is, what types of cycling there are for tropical aquariums, and how to properly go through a full cycle.
-Please read The Nitrogen Cycle to fully understand why many aquarium shops, people, and sometimes booklets are incorrect on how to properly prepare an aquarium before adding in any inhabitants.
+Before we talk about any equipment, we will suggest that you understand what the nitrogen cycle is, what types of cycling there are for saltwater aquariums, and how to properly go through a full cycle.
+Please read the following article below to fully understand why many aquarium shops, people, and sometimes booklets are incorrect on how to properly prepare an aquarium before adding in any inhabitants.

 Aquarium Tanks & Stands

 When selecting an aquarium tank size to get, everyone will always say the bigger the better.
 Now, you might be thinking this is just because you can have more fish, invertebrates, and it'll become a showpiece in your house or room.
 Ironically the bigger you go the easier it is to maintain a healthy aquarium since you will have to do fewer water changes and as a new person to the hobby, you will have more room to slack on certain aspects.
 However many people cannot afford to go for the biggest tank that their aquarium store sells, so the most common starting tank sizes include: 26 gallons (98.4 liters) bowfront, 20 gallons (75.7 liters) long, and lastly the 10 (37.8 liters) gallons size.
 Anything smaller might seem very tempting to get, however you will only be limiting yourself to keeping invertebrates such as shrimp or the common Siamese fighting fish (known as the Betta fish).